 Share capital is comprised of permanent shares and patronage shares.
 Permanent shares represent the amount of shares that members are required to maintain as a condition of membership.
-Each member must hold four shares at an issue price of \$5 per share.
+Each member must hold a minimum of four shares at an issue price of \$5 per share.

 Patronage shares are non-voting shares and represent patronage dividends paid to members.
-Shares are redeemable on withdrawal from membership and are subject to the Credit Union meeting capital adequacy requirements.
+Shares are redeemable on withdrawal from membership and are subject to the Credit Union meeting certain capital adequacy requirements.